RosieSB/Analysis-Notes/MAS2004-9Sem2Notes/_build/html/_sources/5SSF.md

 \exp(x) = \sum_{n=0}^\infty \frac{x^n}{n!},
 $$

 and this series converges uniformly on bounded intervals.
-Each term is continuous, and so by {prf:ref}`unifconvcts` so is $\exp$.
-Each term is also differentiable, so by Theorem [3](#dterm), $\exp$ is differentiable and can be differentiated term by term.
+Each term is continuous, and so by {prf:ref}`thm:unifconvcts` so is $\exp$.
+Each term is also differentiable, so by {prf:ref}`dterm`, $\exp$ is differentiable and can be differentiated term by term.
 Thus

 $$
 \exp'(x) = \sum_{n=1}^\infty\frac{t^{n-1}}{(n-1)!} = \exp(x).